cube-drone/build-a-the-web-presentation/README.md

 | 1  | admin      | write   |
 | 2  | normal     | read    |

 Look, we did a normalization!
-Now if we want to update our admin permissions, we only have to make that write one place, instead of hundreds of times across our entire table.
+Now if we want to update our admin permissions, or change a type, or add a new type, we only have to make that write one place, instead of hundreds of times across our entire table.

 And the only expense was that we made our read a little more complicated - now we have to join data across two tables when we read, rather than just the one table.

 Awesome!
 But... we can go further.
 Let's normalize harder.
+We can split out the country, and the IP data, too.

 | id | user  | country_id | type_id  |
 |----|-------|------------|----------|